Power Infrastructure Requirements and Constraints

 India has 520.5 GW of installed capacity — but data centres need firm, 24/7, high-quality power.
 India's installed capacity reached 520.5 GW by 31 January 2026 (CEA Installed Capacity Report· CEAJan 2026): coal 227.8 GW, gas 20.1 GW, nuclear 8.8 GW, solar 140.6 GW, wind 54.7 GW, large hydro 51.2 GW, other RE 16.8 GW.
 Non-fossil sources crossed the 50% threshold in 2025 and now account for over 56% of installed capacity.
 The live national fuel mix is published on the India Energy Atlas homepage; coal-fleet utilisation is tracked at /coal, the renewables overlay at /renewables, nuclear at /nuclear.

 Data centres require firm, 24/7 power at 99.999% (five-nines) reliability — about 5.26 minutes of permitted downtime per year.
 India's grid delivers 99.7-99.9% reliability across most states.
-The gap is bridged by diesel generators with 48-72 hours of on-site fuel; this chapter traces why the constraint is power, not capital, and what it takes to unlock the next 7.6 GW.
+The gap is bridged by diesel generators with 48-72 hours of on-site fuel; this chapter traces why the constraint is power, not capital, and what it takes to convert announced projects into connected, operating load.

 | Source | Installed Capacity (GW) | Share | Relevance to DCs | Status |